 - Attract and retain top talent

 Step 2: Employ Effective Teaching Methods

-As you coach your employees to become better communicators through the use of storytelling, keep in mind these key elements of effective teaching:
+As you teach your employees about leadership storytelling, keep in mind some of the key elements of effective teaching, including:

 - Clear expectations